 The Ego 2236 cuts large areas of turf quickly and evenly and leaves lawns looking sharp.
 Credit: Hale Milano

 The Super Recycler also features two cutting modes and two blade options.
 It delivers a largely clean cut with either option, but the performance blade is more consistent.
 Auto mode adjusts the blade's RPMs, speeding up for thick patches of grass and slowing for easier stretches.
-This conserves battery life but can lead to chunks of grass clogging the mower.
+This conserves battery life but can cause clumps of grass to clog the mower.
 Max mode maintains maximum speed for a more seamless mowing experience but drains the battery faster.

-Both gas-powered options, the Toro and the Troy, are more straightforward to operate, with only a single blade and cutting mode each.
-The Ego Power+ LM2101 also offers impressive power and a consistent cut.
+Both gas-powered options, the Toro and the Troy, are more straightforward to operate, each with only a single blade and cutting mode.
+The Ego Power+ 800 Self-propelled 21" also offers impressive power and a consistent cut.

 The Greenworks excels in areas that are too small for full size mowers, but too large to easily string trim.
 Credit: Hale Milano

-While it packs noticeably less power than our top models, the significantly smaller Greenworks MO60L419 also does a great job cutting through most scenarios.
-It simply took a little more time to work through thicker sections or wet grass, but is fine for normal trimming in small areas.
+While it packs noticeably less power than our top models, the significantly smaller Greenworks 60V 17" also does a great job cutting through most scenarios.
+It simply took a little more time to work through thicker sections or wet grass, but it is fine for normal trimming in small areas.

-How well each mower actually mows is one of the most important part of our testing plan.
+How well each mower actually mows is one of the most important parts of our testing plan.

 Mulching and Bagging

-In mulching mode, lawnmowers cut grass from the stalk and dice it into pieces small enough to leave them on your lawn.
+In mulching mode, lawn mowers cut grass at the stalk and dice it into pieces small enough to leave on your lawn.
 Both the Toro SmartStow Recycler and the Troy-Bilt gas-powered mowers excel at mulching and bagging, leaving few (if any) clippings behind that we could capture with a rake.
 The Toro struggles a bit in wet grass, though.
 It clogs and jams at times when mulching 6 to 7-inch wet grass in thick, low-lying areas.
-All three of the Ego models we tested mulched and bagged well too; with the Ego 2236 and Ego 2135 both including specialized blades for bagging to increase lift under the clippings.
+All three of the Ego models we tested mulched and bagged well, too, with the Ego 2236 and Ego 2135 both including specialized blades for bagging to increase lift under the clippings.

 The Ego bag clips on easily, and collects the grass or leaf clippings from falling into your yard.